 When is the last time you had your estate plan reviewed?
 Have you developed a relationship with a trusted lawyer who you feel confident has your back and will make sure that your kids aren’t facing eviction or some other unexpected mess after your incapacity or death?
 If not, now is the time.
 Contact us today.

-This article is a service of Carrie Quraishi, Personal Family Lawyer®.
-We don’t just draft documents, we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
+We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer an Initial Planning Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule an Initial Planning Session and mention this article to find out how to get this $750 session at no charge.
+You can begin by calling our office to schedule an Initial Planning Session and mention this article to find out how to get this $250 session at no charge.
+Contact us today.